chloehecheng/ai-rural-health-connect/README.md

 - How to Run
 - User Research & Feedback
 - LLM Prompt Library
+  - How we used these prompts
+  - How We Used These Prompts
+  - Prompts for User Research
+  - Prompts for Prototype Development
+  - Prompts for Hypothesis Validation
+  - Prompts for AI-Driven Decision Support
 - Go-to-Market Strategy
 - Legal & Compliance Considerations
 - Security & Data Protection